tapankarnik/Kpop-Idol-Face-Classifier/README.md

 - numpy
 - OpenCV

-Install the above (preferebly in a conda environment) and download the data.
+Install the above (preferably in a conda environment) and download the data.

 Download the FaceNet model from [here](https://drive.google.com/drive/folders/1pwQ3H4aJ8a6yyJHZkTwtjcL4wYWQb7bn), and place it inside the model folder.

 ## Data

-You can use your own dataset, where each person should have at least 10 images.
+You can use your own dataset, where each person should have at least 10-15 images.

 The directory structure should look like this